ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

           id.endsWith(".css") &&
           !id.endsWith(".module.css")
         ) {
-          // add .type so Constructable Stylesheets  are not precessed by Vite's default pipeline return path.join(path.dirname(importer), `${id}.type`);
+          // append .type to the end of Constructable Stylesheet file paths so that they are not automatically precessed by Vite's default pipeline return path.join(path.dirname(importer), `${id}.type`);
         }
       },